 The updates to the programme for Year 2 when, by effluxion of time, Year 2 has become Year 1, may only reflect the Generator's reasonable response to changed circumstances and changes which, in the context of the Provisional Outage Programme as a whole, are minimal in their effect on the operation of the NI System and the Other TSO’s Transmission System; otherwise it must reflect the Provisional Outage Programme for Year 2 issued the previous September.

 The provisions of this paragraph OC2.6.3(a) also apply to Interconnector Owners as if references to “Generator” and to a Generator’s units were references to an “Interconnector Owner” in respect of an “Interconnector”.
+The provisions of this paragraph OC2.6.3(a) also apply to Aggregators as if references to “Generator” and to a Generator’s units were references to an “Aggregator” in respect of an “Aggregated Generated Unit” or a “Demand Side Unit”.

 OC2.6.3 (b) Between the End of March and the End of June